Every relationship is unique and what works for one couple does not necessarily replicate for every other couple out there.

 The Happy Relationship Time Line:

 Before viewing the below illustration, please note that both the simplicity and time frames portrayed are somewhat generalised.
 Some relationships progress far quicker than others and some people can feel that they are in a committed, long-term relationship within a matter of months.
 For those relationships, I believe that the basis of the time line still holds true, but its duration will be far more condensed.

 Positive emotions in the early stages of a relationship:

-A similar pattern is witnessed via many of the reputable dating coaches I’ve worked with, many of whom are not interested in committed relationships themselves.
-If that lack of desire or interest to keep the relationship positive, fun and exciting peters out too soon, then the relationship usually subsides there and then.
+A similar pattern is witnessed via many of the reputable dating coaches I’ve worked with, many of whom are not interested in committed relationships themselves, at least for the time being.
+If that lack of desire or interest to keep the relationship positive, fun and exciting peters out too soon, then the relationship usually deteriorates soon after.

 Conflict solving in a committed relationship: